sinbai/terraform-provider-azurerm/website/docs/r/compute_fleet.html.markdown

 * `certificate` - (Required) One or more `certificate` blocks as defined above.

-* `key_vault_id` - (Required) The ID of the Key Vault from which all secrets should be sourced.
+* `key_vault_id` - (Required) The ID of the key vault from which all secrets should be sourced.

 ---

 A `source_image_reference` block supports the following:

 * `offer` - (Required) Specifies the offer of the image used to create the virtual machines.
+Changing this forces a new resource to be created.

 * `publisher` - (Required) Specifies the publisher of the image used to create the virtual machines.
+Changing this forces a new resource to be created.

 * `sku` - (Required) Specifies the SKU of the image used to create the virtual machines.